5 Reasons Not to Use Excel for Project Management

 Organizations often don’t want to invest in separate project management software, preferring to use readily available systems.
 In many cases, teams are forced to develop complex templates and workarounds in Excel and are reluctant to try a new method.

 5 Reasons Not to use Excel for Project Management

-Depending on the size and complexity of individual projects, and the number of projects currently underway, it’s easy to waste significant time updating and double checking project information.
+Depending on the size and complexity of individual projects, and the number of projects you are managing or participating in, it’s easy to waste significant time finding, updating, and double checking project information.